In Conversation: Rebolledo vs Panthera Krause | Interviews | Deep House Amsterdam

 Panthera: When we had this listening session of my album in your situation room what was your first impression of it?

-Rebolledo: Loved it right away… but it might have been the champaign talking…
+Rebolledo: Loved it right away… but it might have been the champagne talking…

 Rebolledo: Emilio Acevedo, the guy behind Lasser Drakar is a proper legend… he’s been doing music since the 80´s, has an amazing band called TITAN which has been around for more than 20 years which has mixed sound of rock, electronic and funk… they have done collaborations with Gary Newman and Egyptian Lover for example amongst many others… He has other projects which are more “high energy dance pop” if that makes any sense… but this specific material he produced between 2000 and 2003 just for him to DJ because he was having some requests to perform but he found all the house music out there too lame to play… I invited him to play at my first bar back in 2006… I was super flashed by the music he played… I asked him what was all about and he told me exactly that… his own music… just for him to play… I ran into him ten years later in a show we were both playing (him with TITAN), and I asked him about that music… and if he could send it to me to play it… he told me he had to look for the CDs in which he had burnt it and then send it to me… thank god he found them… ten years later I was flashed again and I asked him if he would like to release it with us… he agreed… and now it´s finally out…